jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

    isovalentbgpnodeconfigoverride.isovalent.com/berlin created
    ```

-> [!NOTE]
-> Similar to the previous lab, the peering sessions may not be coming up bcause the Berlin VM may not be responding on the ipv6 address we've configured, and may need to have it 'woken up'.

 4. Verify Cilium BGP peering with the following cilium CLI.
 Note, it may take a few seconds for the peering sessions to establish.
    ```
    cilium bgp peers
    ```

-   We expect to have two IPv6 BGP peering sessions established and with advertisement and receipt of BGP NLRIs for IPv6 and IPv4/mpls_vpn (aka, SRv6 L3VPN).
+   We expect to have two IPv6 BGP peering sessions established and receiving BGP NLRIs for IPv6 and IPv4/mpls_vpn (aka, SRv6 L3VPN).

    Example:
    ```